b12consulting/nagra/README.md

 # Crash course

-## Table Definition
+## Define tables

-Tables are defined like this
+Tables can be defined with classes like this:

 ``` python
 from nagra import Table